vinodjatav/List-of-Samsung-Questions-/README.md

-# Same Important Question Previously Asked by Samsung!
+# Some Important Questions Previously Asked by Samsung!

 ## Link List Questions of Samsung!